pillowpilot/covid19-seih/README.md

 - matlab2python: contains the original code in MATLAB.

 ## Observations
-- Most .py files will be paired with their corresponding test suite.
+- Most .py files will be paired with their corresponding test suite. **There is a sample use case in every test file**.
 - Currently the main focus is correctness.
 Performance will be added later.

 ## Libraries